Wanda Morgan: Golf career

 Morgan first came to national notice when she reached the semi-finals of the 1929 English Women's Amateur Championship at Broadstone, losing 4&3 to Molly Gourlay.
 She was representing the Shrub Hill club, Chestfield.
 Gourlay went on the win the title, beating Diana Fishwick in the final.
 She reached the quarter-finals in 1930 at Aldeburgh, having beaten Gourlay in the last-16.
 Now representing the Westgate-on-Sea club, she lost 3&2 to Enid Wilson, an ex-champion.

-Morgan reached the final of the 1931 Womens Amateur Championship at Portmarnock, losing to Enid Wilson in the 36-hole final.
+Morgan reached the final of the 1931 Women's Amateur Championship at Portmarnock, losing to Enid Wilson in the 36-hole final.
 Wilson led by one hole after the morning round but won 7&6.
 She had beaten Molly Gourlay by one hole in the semi-finals.
 Before the championship, she had made her debut in the Women's Home Internationals.
 In the deciding match against Scotland, she beat Doris Park, but Scotland won the match 6–3 to take the title for the first time since 1927.
 The English Women's Amateur Championship was held at Ganton.
 Morgan won the title, beating Gourlay 3&1 in the final.
 Later in October, she played for Britain in the inaugural match against France at Oxhey Golf Club.

 In May 1932 she play in the inaugural Curtis Cup match at Wentworth.
 America won the match with Morgan losing both her matches.
-Morgan reached the quarter-finals of the Womens Amateur Championship before losing to Ina Clarke by 2 holes.
+Morgan reached the quarter-finals of the Women's Amateur Championship before losing to Ina Clarke by 2 holes.
 Later in the year she met Molly Gourlay in the fourth round of the English Women's Amateur Championship, Gourlay winning 2&1.
 Morgan had less success in the important events in 1933.
-She was second in the qualifying for the Womens Amateur Championship but lost in the first round of the match-play to Diana Plumpton.
+She was second in the qualifying for the Women's Amateur Championship but lost in the first round of the match-play to Diana Plumpton.
 In the English championship she lost in the second round to Dorothy Pearson, who went on to win the title.

-Morgan was tied for fourth place in the qualifying for the 1934 Womens Amateur Championship but lost in the second round to Freda Coats.
+Morgan was tied for fourth place in the qualifying for the 1934 Women's Amateur Championship but lost in the second round to Freda Coats.
 In July, Morgan was again selected for the British team to play in the Curtis Cup at Chevy Chase, Maryland.
 Britain halved the foursomes but were heavily beaten in the singles.
 Morgan lost both her matches.